-- WAC 246-841A-485 Voluntary closure of an approved nursing assistant training program.
-When an approved program plans to close, it shall notify the commission in writing, stating the reason and the date of intended closing. - (1) The program shall notify the commission in writing at least 30 days in advance and complete all current class(es) in session prior to closing. - (2) In the event of an emergency or unexpected event which renders the program inoperable, the program will ensure a transition plan for students to complete their training.
+Voluntary closure of an approved nursing assistant training program.

+When an approved program plans to close, it shall notify the boardboardcommission board in writing, stating the reason and the date of intended closing.

+- (1) The program shall notify the boardboardcommission board in writing at least 30 days in advance and complete all current class(es) in session prior to closing. - (2) In the event of an emergency or unexpected event which renders the program inoperable, the program will ensure a transition plan for students to complete their training.